symfony/symfony1-docs/gentle-introduction/en/02-Exploring-Symfony-s-Code.markdown

     echo $user->getAttribute('foo', null, 'my/name/space');
      => 'bar2'

-Of course, you can add a parameter holder to your own classes to take advantage of its syntax facilities.
+Of course, you can add a parameter holder to your own classes to take advantage of their syntax facilities.
 Listing 2-18 shows how to define a class with a parameter holder.

 Listing 2-18 - Adding a Parameter Holder to a Class